 We tend to go for apartment-style hotels for stopovers of a few days.
 They include kitchens and washing machines, that makes life easier.
 They are towards the more budget-friendly end.

 The Golden Sands series of apartment hotels in Bur Dubai are popular and usually have swimming pools.
 They are away from the coast but in a central area.
 We’ve stayed at a couple of their apartment hotels and they’ve been pretty good.

 Consider transport options.
 As a family of four we generally find taxis are easier and cheaper than the Dubai metro.

 Getting Around Dubai

-Dubai has two metro lines, red and green, which cover most of the tourist areas in and around the city.
+When we visited, Dubai had two metro lines, red and green, which covered most of the tourist areas in and around the city.

 The red line heads south as far as Jebel Ali.
 Tickets are per zone.

 For tourists you can buy a red NOL card which allows travel on all metro, bus and tram networks.